kaushikdasroy/my_fastpages/_posts/2022-03-13-transfer-learning-from-a-clara-train-model-using-monai.md

 ---
 toc: true
 layout: post
-description: Train a Spleen segmentation model using a pretrained Spleen segmentation model from NVIDIA GPU Cloud.
-Pretrained model in Medical model archive (MMAR) format.
-We will create a new model in PyTorch model format (.pth).
-Then we will convert the .pth model to Torchscript (.ts) format using Tracing.
+description: Train a Spleen segmentation model using a pretrained segmentation model from NVIDIA GPU Cloud.
+The pretrained model is in Medical model archive (MMAR) format.
+We will create a new model in PyTorch model format (.pth) and then will convert the model to Torchscript (.ts) format using Tracing.
 Torchscript model is an intermediate representation of a PyTorch model that can then be run in a high-performance environment such as C++.
 categories: [MONAI for Healthcare]
 title: Transfer Learning from a Clara Train Model using MONAI
 hide: false